peterxcli/ad-server/README.md

 ## Overview

 When I saw the requirements for this topic, I was wondering if a QPS (Queries Per Second) > 10,000 could be solved simply using a single Redis instance.
 So, I started thinking about this problem and came up with a more interesting solution.
 This solution involves using an in-memory database to address the issue, along with a Redis stream for handling log ordering, and PostgreSQL for persistence.
-As it's a local in-memory database, the read operations can be infinitely scaled using solutions like Kubernetes Deployment or `docker compose --scale`.
-However, write operations are still limited by the speed of `max(redis, postgres)`.
+As it's a local in-memory database, the read operations can be infinitely scaled using solutions like Kubernetes Deployment or [`docker compose --scale`](https://docs.docker.com/reference/cli/docker/compose/up/#options).
+However, write operations are still limited by the speed of `max(redis, postgres)`, however, we can choose NOSQL database to achieve the higher write speed, and use Kafka to handle the log ordering and log replication as redis stream alternative[(better consistency and durability)](https://www.instaclustr.com/blog/redis-streams-vs-apache-kafka/).
 In my implementation, I've made every effort to ensure the system is fault-tolerant and consistent.
 If anyone notices any cases I haven't considered or areas that could be optimized, please feel free to point them out.
 Thank you!

+### Replicated Business State Machine

 ![alt text](./img/overview.png)

+### A good diagram that maps the components in my system design idea

 ![alt text](./img/rsm.png)